 Reliability Standard CIP-009-6 shall become effective on the later of April 1, 2016 or the first day of the first calendar quarter that is three calendar months after the date that the standard is approved by an applicable governmental authority, or as otherwise provided for in a jurisdiction where approval by an applicable governmental authority is required for a standard to go into effect.
-Where approval by an applicable governmental authority is not required, the standard shall become effective the later of April 1, 2016 or on the first day of the first calendar quarter that is three months after the date the standard is adopted by the NERC Board of Trustees, or as otherwise provided for in that jurisdiction.
+Where approval by an applicable governmental authority is not required, the standard shall become effective the later of April 1, 2016 or on the first day of the first calendar quarter that is three months after the date the standard is adopted by the NERC Board of Trustees, or as otherwise provided for in that jurisdictionSee Implementation Plan for CIP-009-6.